pergueza/Python_beginnerProjects/README.md

     ### What things do we use?
-    receive user input, work with strings (f-strings), and see our results printed to the console.
+    receive user input, work with strings (f-strings), and see our results printed in the console.

 - ## Guess the number

     ### What it's guess the number?
+    We have two game modes, the user can choose what he want, then the user needs to input one number, this number is the maximum number that it can take.

-    It consists of guessing a number that the system generates automatically.
-The user must enter a number between 1 and another number that he want.
+    The first mode (GuessUser) consists of the user guessing a number that the system automatically generates between 1 and the maximum number.

+    The second mode (GuessSystem) consist of the user thinking in one number between 1 and the maximum number and the system try to guessing the number.

     ### What things do we use?
-    Inputs, functions, loop while and if statement.
+    We work with: inputs, functions, loop while and if statement.
+    We see our results printed in the console.